+2. Managing Board Member - MPC Clean Energy Ltd is the manager of the Investment Company.
 Investment decisions for the Investment Company (i.e., decisions to make acquisitions or dispose of investments) are made by the Managing Board Member.
 In connection with its appointment as Managing Board Member and its exercise of investment discretion for the Investment Company, the Managing Board Member has appointed an investment adviser to provide it with non-binding investment advice and assistance in connection with its role.
-MPC Renewable Energies GmbH (shown in the chart as "Investment Adviser") has been appointed in this role and it receives an 'investment advisory fee' for so acting (payable out of the amount allocable to the Managing Board Member in its capacity as MPC Corporate Member).
+MPC Renewable Energies GmbH (shown in the chart as "Investment Adviser"), a 100% subsidiary of MPC Capital AG, has been appointed in this role and it receives an 'investment advisory fee' for so acting (payable out of the amount allocable to the Managing Board Member).